More justice, more safety - NewsBreak

 How do we stop senseless police killings while making our communities safer for everyone?

-The resulting blueprint, “All Safe: Transforming Public Safety,” identifies four key areas for policy actions: 1) restructure public safety systems by creating a division of alternative unarmed responders 2) hold bad officers accountable 3) establish reliable processes to permanently remove officers who are unfit for duty 4) recruit better officers who do not display authoritarian behaviors and values.
+The resulting blueprint, “All Safe: Transforming Public Safety,” identifies four key areas for policy actions: 1) restructure public safety systems by creating a division of alternative unarmed responders; 2) hold bad officers accountable; 3) establish reliable processes to permanently remove officers who are unfit for duty; and 4) recruit better officers who do not display authoritarian behaviors and values.

 Detailed recommendations in each of these areas are drawn from expert interviews, empirical research, and case studies.